Science Explains Why Introverts Have a Love-Hate Relationship With Socializing

 Well, research can finally explain why I both love and hate being social.
 A University of Helsinki study published in 2016 found that acting “extroverted” initially makes us feel happy, but it leads to mental depletion and fatigue just a few hours later.

-But as time passed, that happiness turned into a state of fatigue — only two to three hours later.
-Both the introverts and the extroverts felt fatigued.
-What made a difference, in terms of how tired they felt, was how many people they had interacted with, the intensity of the interactions, and whether they had a particular goal in mind while studying or working.
-As you would probably guess, the more people the college students had interacted with, the more tired they felt.
+As time passed, however, that happiness turned into fatigue, only two or three hours later.
+Both the introverts and the extroverts reported feeling fatigued after socializing.
+What made a difference, in terms of how tired they felt, was how many people they had interacted with, the intensity of the interactions, and whether they had a particular goal in mind.
+As you would probably guess, the more people the college students interacted with, the more tired they felt.

 Why Is Socializing So Tiring?

-As an introvert, I feel this fatigue deep in my bones.
+As an introvert, there are times when I feel this fatigue deep in my bones.
 I now finally understand why I enjoy going out with friends but also feel mentally, physically, and emotionally depleted that same night.
-My body needs a few hours to process my surroundings and then seems to realize that the socializing is tiring.
+My body needs a few hours to process my surroundings and then seems to realize that socializing is tiring.

 I Changed How I Socialize